Frequently Asked Question

 I have got a copyright claim on my YouTube video,

 what do I do?

-If you believe our automatic system has made a mistake, or if you have added correct credit after receiving the copyright claim on your video, then please send an email to: firstname.lastname@example.org with a link to your YouTube video(s) and explain your situation.
-After this, the copyright claim will be removed from your video.
-It usually takes 1-3 days for the copyright claim to be removed, but it may take up to 7 days if there is high demand.
-Please do not dispute the copyright claim as this will make the process more complicated.
+If you have received a copyright claim on your video and have subsequently added proper attribution to your video description, please send an email to firstname.lastname@example.org.
+In the email, include a link to your YouTube video(s) and an explanation of your situation.
+Once received, we will remove the copyright claim from your video.
+Typically, the process takes 1-3 days, but during periods of high demand, it may take up to 7 days.
+Please do not dispute the copyright claim, as this will only prolong the process.